 Teaching assistants will be assigned the class they will work with the week prior to the class commencing.
 (Employment dates posted are when Teaching Assistants may be needed.
 Actual dates of hire will vary per individual hired.)June 23 – August 24 (These dates are when Teaching Assistants may be needed.
 Actual dates of hire will vary.)

 $300 per week plus meals when campus kitchen is serving (Sunday dinner through Saturday brunch).

 Young Artists Program Manager

-The Program Manager works with High School Photographers, Graphic Designers, Filmmakers, Digital Artists and Actors scheduling evening and weekend activities throughout the 9-week summer program.
+The Program Manager works with High School Young Artists Program scheduling evening and weekend activities throughout the 9-week summer program.
 With other counselor’s, you provide adult supervision afternoons, evenings and weekends, review and enforce campus policies with the students, act as liaison between students/instructors/parents and work to ensure the students' safety and well-being during their stay.
 Experience working with teens in a residential setting and knowledge of first aid preferred.
 Interest in film or photography helpful.
 A clean driving record is essential and must have a valid US driver’s license.
 Submitting to a background check prior to hiring is required.

 $325 per week, accomodations at the same facility as the Young Artists, and meals when campus kitchen is serving (Sunday dinner through Saturday breakfast).

 Young Artists Counselor(s)

 The Young Artist Counselor assists the Program Managers with logistics and provides adult supervision (afternoons, evenings and weekends) for the 9-week High School Young Artists program.
 Experience working with teens in a residential setting and knowledge of first aid preferred.
 Interest in film or photography helpful.
 A clean driving record is essential and must have a valid US driver’s license.
 Submitting to a background check prior to hiring is required.
 Date range of employment may differ than published dates.